-Amanda Bynes Shares New Loved-Up Photos With Fiance Paul
+Amanda Bynes Shares Candid Video With Drop Dead Gorgeous Fiance Paul

 In the latest pictures shared by Amanda, her fiance's face is clean-shaven and he's ditched the glasses to achieve a more suave look.
 She captioned the moment, "Myloveispaul."

-Plus, the 33-year-old has revealed that she still plans to create a fashion line, which she hopes will be released online in the near future.
+And moments later, she uploaded a video with Paul in which she gushed over his "drop dead gorgeous" appearance.
+"He's also the best person on the face of the earth," she added.

+Then, she revealed the video wasn't just to brag about her fiance.
+Instead, she said, "I just wanted to post a video to say I'm sorry to everyone whom I called ugly on Twitter.
+I was feeling so ugly at the time and it was really hard for me to express myself at the time because I was so drugged out.
+Now, I've remained sober for over a year—same with Paul—and I just want to let you all know I love you guys and I'm so happy now.
+I feel like I got what's mine and that's Paul."

-It seems the star's doing well after a slight hiccup in December, when a source confirmed she'd left her sober living facility and dropped out of her bachelor's degree program.
+It seems the star's doing well despite making headlines in December, when a source confirmed she'd left her sober living facility and dropped out of her bachelor's degree program.
 As a source said at the time, "She may not go back [to the facility], but again, she's not doing drugs and mentally and physically she's okay."

 Watch E!
 News weekday mornings at 7 a.m.!